hrluo93/python4bio/README.md

 3. selective-sweep-vcftools.py is used to identify selective sweep region using Fst+Pi_ratio from the vcftools output.

    Before usage, covert negative Fst to 0 and change two Pi output files' line1 header col name PI to PIA and PIB, respectively.

+4. Ttest-Utest-permutation-bootstrap-pairedTtest.py

+   T-test, U-test, permutation test, bootstrap test, and paired T-test all in one Python script.